igrowbeards/homebrew/RPG.md

   All attributes start at 5, You get 15 points when characters are created to buff these scores.
   In addition at character creation you may lower one attribute to by up to 5 points (to 0) and use the points removed on one of your other attributes if you so choose.
-  Any attribute at 0 or bellow should be a major part of the character and roleplayed as such.
+  Any attribute at 0 or bellow should be a major part of the character and role-played as such.

   In addition to being used as the basis for checks when a talent is not more appropriate your attributes modify the results of other actions your player may take.

-  * Strength modifies the damage dealth when you hit someone with something held in your hand or thrown.
+  * Strength modifies the damage dealt when you hit someone with something held in your hand or thrown.
   * Dexterity makes you more difficult to hit (adds to your armor class)
   * Cognition is added to spell casting attempts
   * Charisma is added to attempts to lie, persuade, or perform